Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

-For the multiplicative calibration parameters $m_i$, we adopt a Gaussian prior $\mathcal{N}\left(0, 0.003^2\right)$, where $\sigma_{\rm m} \le 0.003$ can be achieved in stage-IV surveys such as the \Euclid and LSST surveys.
-We consider four cases: SPHEREx EBL-only (`EBL-only'); SPHEREx EBL + \Euclid cosmic shear (`EBL+WL'); SPHEREx EBL + \Euclid galaxy clustering (`EBL+GC'); and SPHEREx EBL + \Euclid cosmic shear + \Euclid galaxy clustering (`EBL+WL+GC').
-We use 15 log-spaced multipole bins for the EBL spectra, 12 for the EBL–cosmic shear and cosmic shear spectra, and ten for the EBL–galaxy clustering and galaxy clustering spectra.
-Since $A_{\rm IA}$ and $m_i$ appear only in the cosmic shear-related spectra, combining all auto- and cross-spectra, we obtain the number of degrees of freedom as $N_{\rm dof}=783$ for EBL-only, $N_{\rm dof}=1628$ for EBL+WL, $N_{\rm dof}=1443$ for EBL+GC, and $N_{\rm dof}=2288$ for EBL+WL+GC.
+For the multiplicative calibration parameters $m_i$, we adopt a Gaussian prior $\mathcal{N}\left(0, 0.003^2\right)$, where $\sigma_{\rm m} \le 0.003$ can be achieved in stage IV surveys such as the \Euclid and LSST surveys.
+We consider four cases: (i) EBL-only, which includes the SPHEREx EBL auto- and cross-spectra; (ii) EBL+WL, which includes the SPHEREx EBL auto- and cross-spectra, the \Euclid shear auto- and cross-spectra, and the cross-spectra between SPHEREx EBL and \Euclid shear; (iii) EBL+GC, which includes the SPHEREx EBL auto- and cross-spectra, the \Euclid galaxy auto-spectra, and the cross-spectra between SPHEREx EBL and \Euclid galaxy clustering; (iv) EBL+WL+GC, which includes all of the above components.
+The parameters of these surveys are listed in Table\,\ref{tab:cases}.
+We used 15 log-spaced multipole bins for the EBL spectra and 12 for the EBL–cosmic shear, cosmic shear, EBL–galaxy clustering, and galaxy clustering spectra.
+Since $A_{\rm IA}$ and $m_i$ appear only in the cosmic shear-related spectra, combining all auto- and cross-spectra, we obtain the number of degrees of freedom as $N_{\rm dof}=783$ for EBL-only, $N_{\rm dof}=1747$ for EBL+WL, $N_{\rm dof}=1575$ for EBL+GC, and $N_{\rm dof}=2539$ for EBL+WL+GC.
 We use the MCMC method to constrain these free parameters in the theoretical model and calculate the acceptance probability of the chain points.
 For each case, we run 160 walkers.
 After reaching convergence \citep{Gelman92}, each chain obtained 50\,000 sample points.
 We then perform burn-in and thinning processes on the data and combine all chains, resulting in a total of 10\,000 chain points.
 We show the fitting results and 68\% confidence levels in Table\,\ref{tab:result}.
-In the MCMC analysis, we find that there is a noticeable correlation of the same parameter across adjacent bins.
+In the MCMC analysis, we find that there is a noticeable correlation of the same IHL model parameters across adjacent bins.
 In the case of the IHL model, the $\beta$ and $A_{\rm IHL}$ within the same halo mass bin are strongly negatively correlated, as a mass power-law index can be partially compensated by a lower amplitude value.
 In Fig.\,\ref{fig:corner}, we show the two-dimensional contours for $A_{\rm IHL}$ and $\beta$ in two halo mass bins.
 In each halo-mass bin, a clear negative correlation between $A_{\rm IHL}$ and $\beta$ is observed.